Introduction to Rendering in 3ds Max

 - For drawing plane go to common panel.

 - Click on the Create Tab.

-- Click on the Standard Primitive option of common panel.
+- Click on the Standard Primitive option of the common panel.

 - Click on the plane tab.

-Step 6: Choose Architectural option here to applying material and press Ok.
+Step 6: Choose the Architectural option here to applying material and press Ok.

-Step 7: Now we will change the color of the plane form the Diffuse color option.
+Step 7: Now, we will change the color of the plane from the Diffuse color option.
 Click on the diffuse color tab and set the color.
 I will take a white color.

 Step 8: After selecting the color.
 Press Ok.

-Step 9: Click on assign material to selection option.
+Step 9: Click on assign material to the selection option.

 Step 10: Now go on the User define tab.
 Take Ceramic tile as a tile material.